 In November 2016, the European Commission published its ‘Clean Energy for all Europeans’ initiative.
 As part of this package, the Commission adopted a legislative proposal for a recast of the Renewable Energy Directive.
 In the context of the co-decision procedure, a final compromise text among the EU institutions was agreed in June 2018.
-The RED II Directive is expected to be published by the end of 2018.
+In December 2018, the revised renewable energy directive 2018/2001/EU entered into force.

 In RED II, the overall EU target for Renewable Energy Sources consumption by 2030 has been raised to 32%.
 The Commission’s original proposal did not include a transport sub-target, which has been introduced by co-legislators in the final agreement: Member States must require fuel suppliers to supply a minimum of 14% of the energy consumed in road and rail transport by 2030 as renewable energy.